Plant-Based Mac and Cheese

 Instructions

 • Add the potatoes and carrots to a 2-quart pot and cover with water.
-Bring to a boil and cook until soft (approximately 10-12 minutes).
+Bring to a boil and cook until soft.

-• While the pumpkin seeds are soaking and the potatoes and carrots are cooking, cook gluten-free pasta according to package directions.
+• While the potatoes and carrots are cooking, cook gluten-free pasta according to package directions.

-• While the pumpkin seeds are soaking and the potatoes, carrots and pasta are cooking, add nutritional yeast, water, lemon juice, salt, ground mustard, garlic powder, onion powder, turmeric to a high-powered blender.
+• Add nutritional yeast, almond milk, lemon juice, salt, ground mustard, garlic powder, and onion powder to a high-powered blender.

-• Drain pumpkin seeds along with the potatoes and carrots in a mesh strainer (5 ½" or 7 ⅞" size) and add to the blender.
+• Drain the potatoes and carrots in a mesh strainer, reserving the cooking water, and add to the blender.
+Add ¼ cup of the cooking water to the blender.

 • Secure the lid and blend on high, scraping down the sides as needed, until the ingredients are well-incorporated and the sauce is smooth and creamy (approximately 2 minutes).
 If the sauce is a little too thick, you can add 1-2 additional tablespoons of water.